We’ve updated how we welcome young people and their families to the DofE, so they’re inspired and excited from the first moment they hear our name.

 As part of this, we’ve updated and condensed the Welcome Pack participants receive when they begin their DofE — and we now send it directly to their homes.

-There is ‘doing your DofE’ information, Assessors’ Cards, a leaflet for parents and carers, information on discounts and offers, and a DofE Card.
+There is ‘doing your DofE’ information, Assessors’ Cards, a leaflet for parents and carers, and information on discounts and offers.
 The pack is different for each level, with relevant programme information and personalised DofE Cards.
+Due to recent updates, Welcome packs will arrive separately to DofE Cards, read the FAQs in full here.

 We send packs directly to participants’ homes when they register their address on their eDofE profile — sending information straight to their door without Leaders having to worry about it.